How the West Was Won (film): Development

 MGM had enjoyed a great success with the big screen remake of Ben-Hur (1959) and initiated a number of spectacles, including remakes of Cimarron, Four Horsemen of the Apocalypse and Mutiny on the Bounty.

 In 1960, MGM struck a deal to produce four films in the Cinerama process, and Bing Crosby approached the studio with a proposition.
 He was developing a television spectacular called How the West Was Won based on photographs of the Old West in Life, with profits earmarked for St. John's Hospital, along with an album inspired by the same article recorded with Rosemary Clooney.
 MGM purchased the film rights from Crosby.

 MGM announced the project in June 1960, originally titled The Great Western Story.
 The plan was to film a story of six segments featuring 12 stars, with a cohesive overall storyline.
 Among the historical figures to be featured were Buffalo Bill, the James brothers and Billy the Kid.
 St. John's Hospital president Irene Dunne and others persuaded the film's stars to accept less than their usual fees.
 However, the hospital later sued for a share of the film's profits.

 Bernard Smith was assigned as producer, and he hired James Webb to write the script.
 George Peppard was announced as the lead in October 1960, and Irene Dunne and Bing Crosby were originally announced as stars.
 Laurence Harvey and John Wayne were also slated to appear in one sequence together.
+Filmink commented Peppard "carries the last three-fifths" of the film, adding "if anyone is the leading man of that movie, it's him."

-By April 1961, Wayne and Spencer Tracy had confirmed their plans to play generals Sherman and Grant for a segment directed by John Ford, and James Stewart had been signed as well.
+By April 1961, Wayne and Spencer Tracy had confirmed their plans to play Generals Sherman and Grant for a segment directed by John Ford, and James Stewart had been signed as well.
 Other roles would go to Gregory Peck, Debbie Reynolds, Russ Tamblyn and Carroll Baker, while Henry Hathaway and George Marshall would also direct from a script by James Webb.
 Crosby was scheduled to provide narration.
 Jim Hutton was intended to appear in the Civil War segment.
 Eventually, Harry Morgan appeared as Grant when Tracy was unavailable.

-Ultimately, the film contained five sections: the 1830s migration, the 1840s gold rush, the Civil War, the construction of the railroad and the "taming" of the Wild West, with one family's story over three generations providing the bridge between each time period.
+Ultimately, the film contained five sections: the 1830s westward migration, the 1849 California gold rush, the Civil War, the construction of the transcontinental railroad, and the "taming" of the Wild West, with one family's story over three generations providing the bridge between each time period.
 The budget was set to at least $8 million.
 John Ford directed the Civil War segment, George Marshall the railroad segment and Henry Hathaway the rest.
 "We wanted three old pros, no young geniuses," said Smith.